SkilleXLK/FAQ/README.md

 ### :octocat: SkilleX™ GitHub

 SkilleX™ GitHub is a place for the fellow Skillexians to see the ongoing projects, contribute and help the team to deliver the best experience for you.
-You can see the ongoing public projects, see updates and much more.BOOM!
+You can see the ongoing public projects, see updates and much more.